 There are many different types of medical writing projects we get asked to do.
 Each different type of medical writing project has a specific purpose and potential audience.
 These types of medical writing projects can be for either technical or marketing documents.
 The types of medical writing projects can range from short social media posts to a medical textbook of hundreds of pages.
 They can be highly technical or simple, conversational explanations of medical or scientific ideas.

 Here, we explain several different types of medical writing projects we do and their purpose.
 We have also attached a hyperlink to an example of such a document to provide additional clarity; whenever possible, we linked to one we wrote or edited ourselves.
 We put this together in alphabetical order as a glossary.
+If you want to start writing your copy we suggest you read our ultimate medical writing guide simultaneously.

 Abstract – #1 on our list of types of medical writing